arduino/arduino-app-cli/README.md

 Contributions are welcome!

-Please read the document [How to contribute] which will show you how to build the source code, run the tests, and contribute your changes to the project.
+Please read the [Contributor Guide] document, which will show you how to build the source code, run the tests, and contribute your changes to the project.

 :sparkles: Thanks to all our [contributors]! :sparkles: